 - Excellent colour emissions

-This light are designed to fit into the lid of a tank, so ideal if you have a lidded tank.
+This light is designed to fit into the lid of a tank, so it’s ideal if you have a lidded tank.

 The long bulbs emit both UVA and UVB rays in a ratio that is perfectly balanced for reptiles, such as terrapins.